 Where are you progress pictures and measurements?

-Better make sure you’re tracking these things somewhere (maybe with Cronometer?) because Centr sure doesn’t seem to care.
+Better make sure you’re tracking these things somewhere (maybe with Cronometer?) because the app isn’t going to help you out with that.

 Because there are no real milestones or goals to work towards.

-And for me, it resulted in a complete lack of motivation to continue.
+And for me, it resulted in a lack of motivation to continue.

 Centr App Review Final Verdict

-Look, I like Chris Hemsworth as an actor.
-But for me, Centr is a hard pass.
+I like Chris Hemsworth as an actor.
+But for me, Centr is a pass.

 But it just doesn’t have that addictive or gamifying quality that other apps use to keep you motivated.
 Because of that, it’s no match for the other fitness apps it’s competing against, especially at that price point.

-(Check out this list of my top favorite fitness apps that are better options.)
+(Check out this list of my top favorite fitness apps that I feel are better options.)

 What did you think of my Centr app review?
 Do you have any questions about it that I didn’t cover?
 Let me know in the comments!